Ave. Public School is a NUT-AWARE SCHOOLHistory of McNaughton Ave. Public School

 as part of a county wide amalgamation.

-enrollment grew to its maximum size, at one time having approximately 800
+enrolment grew to its maximum size, at one time having approximately 800

 students.
 During this time the Kent County Board of Education Office was